troclaux/notes/aws.md

 - assign users to groups and assign permissions to groups
   - if you are responsible for the company resources
     - create a groups with the policy "administrator access" and create an aws user that belongs to this group
-- create strong password policy
+- create strong password policy (use and enforce MFA)

-  - use and enforce MFA
-- create and use roles to give permisssions to aws services
+- create and use roles to give permissions to aws services
+- to give user access to S3, use IAM policy to give access
+- to give access to an EC2 instance, always use EC2 instance roles with IAM permissions
+- to give access to IAM User in another AWS account, create a bucket policy that allows access to that specific user

 ### IAM access analyzer